About

 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”

-Did you make this?Tag me on Instagram!I love seeing what you’ve made!
+Tag me on Instagram!I love seeing what you’ve made!
 Tag me on Instagram at @TheFlavorBender or leave me a comment & rating below.

 Easy Mango Chutney Appetizers - Recipe for a Gluten Free, Easy Mango Chutney and how to use them for a simple but delicious appetizer!

-You can find me on FACEBOOK, TWITTER, INSTAGRAM, PINTEREST and GOOGLE-PLUS too!
+You can find me on FACEBOOK, INSTAGRAM, PINTEREST and GOOGLE-PLUS too!
 I share pictures of recipes to come on the blog plus other awesome recipes I find out there that I want to try.
-Plus all kinds of “tidbits” on cooking, different types of cuisine and… flavours of course! 🙂
+Plus all kinds of “tidbits” on cooking, different types of cuisine and… flavors of course! 🙂

 I love hearing from you!
 Submit your question or recipe review here.